LanHikari22/GBA-IDA-Pseudo-Terminal/COMMANDS.md

 - `rngExterns (start_ea, end_ea)` Reports back all external symbols used by the specified range
 - `rngSyncedExterns (start_ea, end_ea)` Reports back all external symbols, but also specifies includes that expose those symbols from other env['gameFile'] ranges
 - `rngInc (start_ea, end_ea)` Reports back the exposed (or public) symbols of the range

-# misc
-Commands available directly through pt.
-- `echo(msg)` This simply prints the message sent to it.
-- `clear()` "Clears" the IDA python output window.
-Actually just prints new lines 32 times.